Atahualpa: Childhood and youth

-Atahualpa spent his childhood with his father in Cusco.
+Atawallpa spent his childhood with his father in Cusco.
 At the beginning of his adolescence, he went through the Warachikuy, a rite of passage that marked the passage to adulthood.

-When Atahualpa was thirteen years old, there was a rebellion in the north of the empire by two peoples from that region, the Caranquis and the Cayambis.
+When Atawallpa was thirteen years old, there was a rebellion in the north of the empire by two peoples from that region, the Caranquis and the Cayambis.
 Together with his father and his brother, Ninan Cuyuchi marched at the head of the Inca army towards the northern provinces (Quito region).
 Four governors remained in Cusco, including Huáscar.
-Atahualpa stayed in Quito with his father for more than ten years, helping him put down rebellions and conquer new lands.
+Atawallpa stayed in Quito with his father for more than ten years, helping him put down rebellions and conquer new lands.
 For this he had the support of skilled Inca generals, such as Chalcuchímac and Quizquiz.
 During this period he learned government tasks and gained prestige for the courage he displayed in war actions.

-The chroniclers described Atahualpa as someone of "lively reasoning and with great authority".
+The chroniclers described Atawallpa as someone of "lively reasoning and with great authority".